-The 2014 Annual Meeting and Humanities Advocacy Day will take place March 10-11 in Washington, DC.
-Click here for registration and hotel information.
+The 2015 Annual Meeting and Humanities Advocacy Day will take place March 16-17 in Washington, DC.
+Click here for details and registration information.

 Held in Washington, D.C. each spring, Humanities Advocacy Day was established by the National Humanities Alliance in 2000 to increase public support for the humanities.
 As part of this event, participants receive detailed issues briefs and background material on the current status of federal humanities funding in preparation for Congressional Hill visits coordinated by the NHA staff.
 Each year, advocates travel to Capitol Hill as part of state delegations to urge Congress to increase funding for the National Endowment for the Humanities (NEH) and other key humanities programs.
 New and returning advocates also have the opportunity to take part in focused advocacy training sessions as part of pre-meeting activities.
 Timed to coincide with the Congressional appropriations process, the event provides a unique opportunity for more than 100 individuals representing a diverse range of organizations and institutions from across the country to speak with a unified voice to Congress and other key stakeholders.
 Over the last twelve years, the Alliance has helped train, inform, and engage nearly one thousand individuals through this event, including many first-time advocates to Capitol Hill.